jkool702/forkrun/DOCS/DOCS_ALL.md

 1. The priority inversion is **per-worker** (thread-local).
 It does **not** affect any other worker's priority.
 2. The inversion flag is **one-shot**: it is cleared unconditionally at the start of the next claim attempt, regardless of whether the escrow read succeeds.
 3. If the escrow pipe is empty (another worker already consumed it), the worker falls through to the standard priority ordering with no penalty.
-4. **Overshoot Validation**: Reclaimed escrow packets must NOT bypass the `write_idx` validation (which prevents reading uninitialized ring data when the scanner hasn't published the slots yet).
+4. **Crash Validation**: Reclaimed escrow packets must NOT bypass the `write_idx` validation (which prevents reading uninitialized ring data when the scanner hasn't published the slots yet).
 Therefore, post-escrow jumps must target `evaluate_claim` instead of `check_boundaries`.

 ### Implementation